-Standard, interpretation, amendments Description Effective from annual periods beginning on or after Amendments to IAS 21 - Lack of Exchangeability An entity is impacted by the amendments when it has a transaction or an operation in a foreign currency that is not exchangeable into another currency at a measurement date for a specified purpose.
+Standard, interpretation, amendments Description Effective date Amendments to IAS 21 - Lack of Exchangeability An entity is impacted by the amendments when it has a transaction or an operation in a foreign currency that is not exchangeable into another currency at a measurement date for a specified purpose.
 A currency is exchangeable when there is an ability to obtain the other currency (with a normal administrative delay), and the transaction would take place through a market or exchange mechanism that creates enforceable rights and obligations.
 1 January 2025 Amendment to IFRS 9 and IFRS 7 - Classification and Measurement of Financial Instruments Clarify the requirements for the timing of recognition and derecognition of some financial assets and liabilities, with a new exception for some financial liabilities settled through an electronic cash transfer system; Clarify and add further guidance for assessing whether a financial asset meets the solely payments of principal and interest (SPPI) criterion; add new disclosures for certain instruments with contractual terms that can change cash flows (such as some instruments with features linked to the achievement of environment, social and governance (ESG) targets); and make updates to the disclosures for equity instruments designated at Fair Value through Other Comprehensive Income (FVOCI) 1 January 2026 Annual improvements to IFRS - Volume 11 Annual improvements are limited to changes that either clarify the wording in an Accounting Standard or correct relatively minor unintended consequences, oversights or conflicts between the requirements in the Accounting Standards.
 The 2024 amendments are to the following standards: • IFRS 1 First-time Adoption of International Financial Reporting Standards; • IFRS 7 Financial Instruments: Disclosures and its accompanying Guidance on implementing IFRS 7; • IFRS 9 Financial Instruments; • IFRS 10 Consolidated Financial Statements; and • IAS 7 Statement of Cash Flows.
-1 January 2026
+1 January 2026 IFRS 18, 'Presentation and Disclosure in Financial Statements This is the new standard on presentation and disclosure in financial statements, with a focus on updates to the statement of profit or loss.
+The key new concepts introduced in IFRS 18 relate to: • the structure of the statement of profit or loss; • required disclosures in the financial statements for certain profit or loss performance measures that are reported outside an entity's financial statements (that is, management defined performance measures); and • enhanced principles on aggregation and disaggregation which apply to the primary financial statements and notes in general.
+1 January 2027

-6. NEW STANDARDS, INTERPRETATIONS AND AMENDMENTS (continued)
+6 NEW STANDARDS, INTERPRETATIONS AND AMENDMENTS (continued)

-New Standards, interpretations and amendments not yet effective and not early adopted (continued)
+New standards, interpretations, and amendments not yet effective and not early adopted (continued)